-In Intro to Computer Science, scholars learned front end development which focuses on the user facing aspect of web development.
-This year long course will directly compliment that knowledge and give scholars the tools needed to make a robust backend for their web sites.
-Scholars will gain an understanding of what goes on "under the hood" of modern websites i.e. how and where data is stored, how user information is authenticated, and how to prevent third parties from hacking a website and acquiring sensitive information.
-Scholars will focus on dynamic server-side programming using the micro framework, Flask.
-Topics covered include databases, authentication, encryption, generating dynamic content, and app development.
-Scholars will also learn about the Model View Controller (MVC) design pattern for making modern web pages.
-By the end of this course, scholars will become more well rounded developers and will have gained knowledge in all facets of modern web development.
+In Introduction to Computer Science, scholars learned front-end development, which focuses on the user-facing aspect of web development.
+This yearlong course will directly complement that knowledge and give scholars the tools needed to make a robust backend for their web sites.
+Scholars will gain an understanding of what goes on "under the hood" of modern websites, i.e. how and where data is stored, how user information is authenticated, and how to prevent third parties from hacking a website and acquiring sensitive information.
+Scholars will focus on dynamic server-side programming using the micro framework Flask.
+Topics covered include databases, authentication, encryption, dynamic content generation, and app development.
+Scholars also learn about the Model View Controller (MVC) design pattern for making modern web pages.
+By the end of this course, scholars will be more well-rounded developers with knowledge in all facets of modern web development.
 Daily tasks include live code-alongs and coding exercises with assignments and projects that assess a scholar's knowledge of the course.